boyter/boyter.org/content/posts/sloc-cloc-code.md

 BenchmarkStringBuilder-8        200000000                7.74 ns/op
 ```

 Based on the above I decided to go with the Go 1.10 specific method and use string builder.
 Its almost as fast as buffer and copy but much easier to understand.
-Since the formatting happens at the very end with only a few iterations for the summary and with what can be done as results come in for the files options there is no real need to overcomplicate things.
+Since the formatting happens at the very end with only a few iterations for the summary and with what can be done as results come in for the files options there is no real need to over complicate things.
 It also ensures that scc can only be built with a modern Go compiler so we get at least a decent level of baseline performance.

 I wrote my own little benchmark over the formatters method to ensure I didn't make things slower and converted it over.